 1. Create a Conversational Landing Page

-To avoid this hickup and ensure a smooth transition, we decided to use a conversational landing page design to mimic WhatsApp chat to gain the opt-in needed to transition to WhatsApp.
+To avoid this hiccup and ensure a smooth transition, we decided to use a conversational landing page design to mimic WhatsApp chat to gain the opt-in needed to transition to WhatsApp.

-Using no-code Landbot chatbot builder, we created short transitional opt-in conversation:
+Using our easy chatbot builder, we created a short transitional opt-in conversation:

 The conversational nature combined with a design created a smooth transition.
 In fact, if you accessed the chatbot landing page on mobile, the experience was almost indistinguishable from WhatsApp experience.